olegam/ObserverStats/README.md

 # ObserverStats
-This iPhone app written in RubyMotion shows basic statistics from a webservice.
-Such as the total number of user of a service.
+iPhone app written in RubyMotion to show simple numeric statistics from a REST webservice.
+Could be the total number of users of an app or service.

-The app connects to a webservice that works like this:
+Connects to a webservice that works like this:

 	GET test.com/api/v1/stats